What is telehealth?

 You will need to sign a telehealth consent form prior to receiving telehealth services.
 You can complete the form electronically here

 Your provider will email you a link for the video session.
 Click on it when our session is scheduled to start.
-Your provider may use Doxy.me or Webex to complete the session.
-Both are free, HIPAA compliant online platforms that are easy to use.
+Your provider may use Doxy.me to complete the session.
+Doxy.me is a free, HIPAA compliant online platform that is easy to use.

 Click here to learn about how to join a zoom meeting or here to visit the Zoom help center webpage